 A captive is an insurance vehicle owned by a non-insurance parent that insures or ‘captures’ the risks of its parent (first party captive) or the risks of the customers of its parent (third party captive).
 Captives provide a well-established alternative or addition to buying insurance through the traditional insurance markets.
 We provide a full range of captive advice to organisations and their professional advisers including advice on:

-- Captive feasibility to help businesses analyse the cost/benefit of establishing a captive – whether a wholly-owned captive, a cell captive within a protected cell company (PCC) or incorporated cell company (ICC), a mutual or some other form of alternative risk transfer (ART) vehicle
+- Captive feasibility studies to help businesses analyse the cost/benefit of establishing a captive – whether a wholly-owned captive, a cell captive within a protected cell company (PCC) or incorporated cell company (ICC), a mutual or some other form of alternative risk transfer (ART) vehicle.

 Risks which are commonly covered by the insurance market are:

-- Contingent risks – Insurance can provide cover in respect of risks which the parties to a transaction are unable or unwilling to resolve by way of contractual indemnities.
-Typically, these include things like ongoing or threatened litigation, planning or employment issues.
+- Contingent risks – Insurance can provide cover in respect of risks which the parties to a transaction are unable or unwilling to resolve by way of contractual indemnities e.g. ongoing or threatened litigation, planning, employment issues etc.

-- Warranty & indemnity risks – Insurance can provide cover for losses arising from a breach of warranties or indemnities given in M&A transaction documentation and can be for the benefit of either the buyer or seller.
-Warranty & indemnity insurance is particularly effective where the seller is unable or unwilling to provide full warranty or indemnity protection to the buyer.
+- Warranty & indemnity risks – Insurance can provide cover for losses arising from a breach of warranties or indemnities in transaction documentation and can be for the benefit of either the buyer or seller.

-- Environmental risks – Insurance can play a role in unlocking corporate, commercial and property deals where there are known or unknown environmental risks linked to the transaction in circumstances where the parties are unable or unwilling to provide acceptable indemnities.
+- Environmental risks – Insurance can provide cover where there are known or unknown environmental risks linked to a transaction in circumstances where a party is unable or unwilling to provide an acceptable indemnity.

-- Tax risks – Insurance can provide cover for the financial impact of a successful challenge by the tax authorities of tax positions adopted in a wide range of corporate, commercial, property and funding transactions.
+- Tax risks – Insurance can provide cover for the financial impact of a successful challenge by the tax authorities of tax positions adopted in a wide range of transactions.

-- Advice on insuring clauses – Insuring clauses in major commercial contracts (such as joint ventures, service outsourcing, purchase or supply agreements, distribution agreements, PFI and other infrastructure projects) are not straightforward.
-Our role is to work alongside transaction professionals to help draft suitable clauses to deal with issues such as liability for premium payments and deductibles, the transfer of insuring obligations to other parties, structuring project specific insurance policies and tackling uninsurability issues in long-term agreements.
+- Insuring clauses – Insuring clauses in major commercial contracts (such as joint ventures, outsourcing,agreements, purchase or supply agreements, distribution agreements, PFI and other infrastructure projects) are not straightforward.
+We work alongside transaction advisers to help draft suitable clauses to deal with issues such as liability for premium payments and deductibles, the insuring obligations of the other parties, project specific insurance arrangements and uninsurability issues in long-term agreements.

-A unique service that assists major insurance buyers objectively to review the performance of their insurance service providers and secure the support of the best in the business on advantageous contractual terms and conditions.
+Our service provider review service assists insurance buyers to review the performance of their insurance service providers and secure advantageous contractual terms in these arrangements.
 Relevant service providers include insurance brokers, claims administrators, captive managers, pension trustees and insurance consultants.

 Our services include:

-- Benchmarking – conducting off-market benchmarking of service delivery and pricing (for organisations who need to stress test service provision for corporate governance purposes without open-market tendering);
+- Benchmarking – conducting off-market benchmarking of service delivery and pricing (for organisations which need to stress test service provision for corporate governance purposes without open-market tendering).

-- Tendering – managing open-market competitive tenders (for those obligated or wishing to conduct a competitive procurement of services); and
+- Tendering – managing open-market competitive tenders (for those obligated or wishing to conduct a competitive procurement of services).

-- Contracting – handling the variation, approval or drafting of insurance related service agreements (to ensure all agreed and necessary terms are properly codified in a binding contract).
+- Contracting – drafting and negotiating insurance-related service agreements (to ensure all agreed and necessary terms are properly codified in a binding contract).

-We work collaboratively with best of breed insurance consultants to ensure that our legal work is underpinned by the latest and very best insurance market intelligence.
+We work collaboratively with specialist insurance consultants to ensure we bring to the process the latest market intelligence.